Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 In the World Population Review, Paris ranks 23rd on the list of 60 cities when it comes to safety, sandwiched between Brussels and Taipei.

-The reason I point to all these statistics is that 1) they all differ slightly and 2) they all confirm the trend that Paris, on any safety scale, comes in as average.
+The reason I point to all these statistics is that 1) they all differ slightly and 2) they all confirm the trend that Paris, on any safety scale, ranks around the middle.

 While we’ve covered the main threats above, I’d like to highlight a few common dangers (and some common scams):